the-eater/shinit/README.md

 * `shinit` can succesfully replace `runit` as init system without changes, but since in the stage scripts `runit` is launched to manage services it's kind of cheating, also `reboot`, `poweroff` and `halt` don't work without `-f`

+## What are some problems still unsolved?

+* `shinit` and `perl6` should be on the root filesystem if we want to boot, possible solutions are
+ * make little sqaushfs with needed libraries
+ * force `MoarVM` somehow to compile to a static binary (iirc there is no functionality for that yet)

 ## How do you run or test this?

 The easiest way currently is to install [VoidLinux](https://voidlinux.eu) (headless) into a VM, and install Rakudo Perl 6, clone this repo and add a new entry to grub with the kernel command line argument `init=[path to shinit clone]/bin/init`

-e.g. run the following in a VoidLinux VM
+e.g. run the following in a VoidLinux VM (this is still untested, poke me if you need help)

 ```
 xbps-install -Syu # update installed packages